10sr/10sr.github.io/test/pc-dmd2/README.md

 Dynamic Markdown loader (dmd.js)
 =======================

-If javascript is enabled, dmd.js automatically collect contents written in markdown with their name and create a menu that references these contents.
+If javascript is enabled, dmd.js automatically collect contents in the page with their titles and create a menu that references these contents.
-Markdown contents are shown with converted with `marked()`.
+These contents are written in markdown and are converted with `marked()` when displayed.

-If javascript is not enabled, contents can be read as `pre`ed markdown or links to external files.
+If javascript is not enabled, contents are available as `pre`ed markdown texts or links to external files.

 Elements